 - Watch out for foot bugs in public changing areas.
 Consider wearing flip flops in these areas.

-Don’t put up with foot pain.
-Most cases can be eased with doing a few simple things yourself:
+Don’t put up with foot pain - most cases can be eased by doing a few simple things yourself.

-- Put an ice pack (or a bag of frozen peas in a towel) on the foot for up to 20 minutes every 2 to 3 hours
+- Put an ice pack (or a bag of frozen peas in a towel) on the foot for up to 20 minutes every two to three hours.

 When to get advice from a health care professional

-If the pain doesn’t go away, visit the NHS website for information and advice on what to do.
+If the pain doesn’t go away visit the NHS website for information and advice on what to do about foot pain.

 Podiatry services are available from NHS South West Yorkshire Partnership.